kiswa/TaskBoard/README.md

 ### Prerequisites

-A web server running PHP 5.6, or 7.x with sqlite enabled.
+A web server running PHP 7.x with sqlite enabled (it may work on PHP 5.6, but is not supported).

 The server must have `sqlite3` and `php7-sqlite` (or `php5-sqlite`) installed.